-In the statement of cash flows, interest paid and interest received are presented as part of cash flows from operating activities.
+In the statement of cash flows, interest paid, interest received and dividends received are presented as part of cash flows from operating activities.
 Dividends paid are presented as part of cash flow used for financing activities.

 Foreign currency gains and losses are reported on a net basis as either finance income or finance expenses depending on whether foreign currency movements are in a net gain or net loss position.